Trump's Reality Star Approach To The Real World

 Trump brought his aggressive destabilizing rhetoric to the NATO summit, even if catastrophe was averted at the end of the episode.
 European diplomats are feeling exhausted and disrespected after the Trump tornado came to town, but at least he hasn't pulled U.S. troops out of Germany.

-The season finale is coming up at the Helsinki summit on Monday, and we'll see if Trump's behavior with Putin in person is as deferential as his rhetoric from afar.
+The season finale is coming up at the Helsinki summit on Monday, and we'll see whether Trump's behavior with Putin in person is as deferential as his rhetoric from afar.

 NPR's Arnie Seipel contributed reporting.